gitbls/sdm/Docs/Operating-Details.md

 * **Phase 1:** *Operating inside the IMG file container and in the context of that system (via systemd-nspawn or chroot)*.
 When operating in this context, all changes made only affect the SD Card IMG, not the host system on which sdm is running

     Most, but not all commands can be used in Phase 1.
 For instance, most `systemctl` commands don't work because systemd is not running in the nspawn'ed image.
-Importantly, however, `systemctl disable` and `systemctl enable` ***do*** work.
+Importantly, however, `systemctl disable`, `systemctl enable`, `systemctl mask`, and `systemctl unmask` ***do*** work.

     Other functions you might want to do in Phase 1 include: add new users, set or change passwords, install packages, update configuration files, etc. In other words, you can do almost everything you want to configure a system for repeated SD card burns.